-Driver aids will be set to real, meaning that all cars will only have TCS available.
+Driver aids will be set to real, meaning that LMP900 cars will have no aids available.

 In the event that we have more drivers wishing to participate than there are Grid Spots, we will utilize the following Race Qualification procedure:

 The Qualifying heat will be an abbreviated version of the main event, but will use all of the same rules and regulations as the main event.